network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-   To do this, the test measures the time needed to establish a TCP connection on port 443, establish a TLS context using TLS1.3 {{RFC8446}}, and send an HTTP/2 GET request for a a one-byte object and wait for the response to be fully received.
+   To do this, the test measures the time needed to establish a TCP connection on port 443, establish a TLS context using TLS1.3 {{RFC8446}}, and send an HTTP/2 GET request for a one-byte object and wait for the response to be fully received.
    It repeats these steps multiple times for accuracy.